tsmetana/spotify-tray/README.md

 Spotify tray
 ============

 Adds a tray icon to the Spotify Linux client application.
-Only compatible with Xorg (see #35 for more details).
+Only compatible with Xorg, does not work in Wayland..

 Features:
 * Basic playback control through right-click menu